-- 1. achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a. maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - c. encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; f is compatible with and will result in the - f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;
+- 1. achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a. maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - c. encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; - f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;